 Clean Energy Challenge

-The Polsky Center partners with Clean Energy Trust every year to execute on one of its most successful challenges.
+EPIC (Energy Policy Institute at the University of Chicago) partners with Clean Energy Trust every year to execute on one of its most successful challenges.
 Students and external participants compete with other clean-tech entrepreneurs.
 This competition is judged by many of Booth’s corporate partners.
-For more information please contact Clean Energy Trust.
+For more information please contact Clean Energy Challenge.

 Booth Energy Junction